-Four of the seven gins (A, B, C, and F) sampled had 2nd stage lint cleaning systems that were not combined with 1st stage lint cleaning systems.
-The 2nd stage lint cleaning systems sampled were typical for the industry.
-Three gins (A, C, and F) had similar configurations (Fig. 9).
-For these systems, the cotton fiber or lint material was pneumatically conveyed from the 1st stage lint cleaning system to the 2nd stage lint cleaner.
-At the 2nd lint cleaner, the lint was separated from the conveying air by a screened separator and fed into the lint cleaner.
-The airstream then passed through a fan and exhausted through one or more cyclones.
-The gin B 2nd stage lint cleaning system was similar to the other three gins, except each 2nd stage lint cleaning system processed material/airstreams from two 1st stage lint cleaning systems (Fig. 10).
+Three of the seven gins (D, E, and G) sampled were designed so that the 1st and 2nd stage lint cleaning system exhausts were combined.
+Gins D and G had similar systems (Fig. 9).
+For these systems, the cotton fiber or lint material was pneumatically conveyed from the gin stand through a centrifugal airtype lint cleaner where some larger trash was ejected.
+The air/material then proceeded to the 1st lint cleaner.
+At the lint cleaner, the lint was separated from the conveying air by a screened separator and fed into the lint cleaner.
+From the 1st lint cleaner, the lint was pneumatically conveyed to the 2nd lint cleaner where it was again separated from the conveying air by a screened separator and fed into the lint cleaner.
+The airstream from the separators at both the $1^{st}$ and $2^{nd}$ lint cleaners then combined and passed through a fan and exhausted through one or more cyclones.
+The combined $1^{st}$ and $2^{nd}$ stage lint cleaning systems at gin E were similar to the systems at gins D and G, except there were no centrifugal lint cleaners between the gin stands and $1^{st}$ lint cleaners (Fig. 10).